 Learners, who have previously studied at another accredited tertiary institution, and who wish to gain entry into any of the African Academy programmes, must be consulted regarding the Academy RPL Policies and Procedures, and where applicable must be advised regarding applying for an RPL Assessment.
 Please refer to the Assessment and RPL Policies & Procedures for detailed information, policies and processes pertaining to Recognition of Prior Learning.

-- English is the medium of instruction and administration at the African Academy.
+- English is the medium of instruction at the African Academy.

 - English is an international language for communication in the drawing, draughting and related fields.

 - English is both the medium of teaching and of assessment.